PrognosAI-INF-SB/Darshna_Ujwal/PrognosAI milestone 3/README.md

 2. Run the notebooks sequentially:
     **`notebooks/1_data_prep.ipynb`**: Executes data cleaning, scaling, and sequence generation.
     **`notebooks/2_model_training.ipynb`**: Loads sequences, trains the optimized GRU model, evaluates performance, and saves the final model to `models/`.
-    **`notebooks/3_evaluation_and_analysis.ipynb`**: Loads the trained model, performs the final evaluation, and generates visual analysis of RUL prediction trends and errors.
+    **`notebooks/3_evaluation_and_alerting.ipynb`**: Loads the trained model, performs the final evaluation, and applies the risk thresholds to demonstrate the alert system.